 - 1 ½ teaspoon baking powder

-- In a small saucepan over low heat, combine ¼ cup (55g) of the butter, ½ cup (100g) of the sugar, 2 tablespoon of the crème de cassis, and a pinch of salt and cook, stirring with a wooden spoon, just until melted.
+- In a small saucepan over low heat, combine ¼ cup (55 grams) of the butter, ½ cup (100 grams) of the sugar, 2 tablespoons of the crème de cassis, and a pinch of salt and cook, stirring with a wooden spoon, just until melted.

 - Pour the mixture into the prepared pan, then arrange the rhubarb over the top and set aside.

-- In a stand mixer fitted with the paddle attachment (or with a handheld mixer), cream the remaining ¾ cup (165g) butter on medium-high speed until creamy and smooth, about 1 minute.
+- In a stand mixer fitted with the paddle attachment (or with a handheld mixer), cream the remaining ¾ cup (165 grams) butter on medium-high speed until creamy and smooth, about 1 minute.

-- Turn the mixer speed to low, add the remaining 1 cup (200g) sugar and the vanilla to the butter, and mix until incorporated.
+- Turn the mixer speed to low, add the remaining 1 cup (200 grams) sugar and the vanilla to the butter, and mix until incorporated.
 Then turn the speed to medium-high and mix until light and fluffy, about 5 minutes.
 Scrape the bowl often for even incorporation.